-Simona Petroni 1, Irene Tagliaro 2, Carlo Antonini 2, Massimiliano D'Arienzo 2, Sara Fernanda Orsini 2, João F. Mano 3, Virginia Brancato 1, João Borges 3, 1 and Laura Cipolla 1, 1
+Simona Petroni,1 Irene Tagliaro,2 Carlo Antonini,2 Massimiliano D'Arienzo,2 Sara Fernanda Orsini,2 João F. Mano,3 Virginia Brancato, 1 João Borges, 3, Laura Cipolla 1,

-- 1 Department of Biotechnology and Biosciences, University of Milano-Bicocca, 20126 Milano, Italy - 2 Department of Materials Science, University of Milano-Bicocca, 20125 Milano, Italy - 3 CICECO-Aveiro Institute of Materials, Department of Chemistry, University of Aveiro, 3810-193 Aveiro, Portugal - Correspondence: joaoborges@ua.pt (J.B.); laura.cipolla@unimib.it (L.C.); Tel.: +351-234372585 (J.B.); +39-0264483460 (L.C.)
+- 1 Department of Biotechnology and Biosciences, University of Milano Bicocca, 20126 Milano-Italy; s.petroni1@campus.unimib.it (S.P.); virginia.brancato@unimib.it (V.B.); laura.cipolla@unimib.it (L.C.) - 2 Department of Materials Science, University of Milano Bicocca, 20125 Milano, Italy; irene.tagliaro@unimib.it (I.T.); carlo.antonini@unimib.it (C.A.); massimiliano.darienzo@unimib.it (M.D.); s.orsini2@campus.unimib.it (S.F.O.) - 3 Department of Chemistry, CICECO Aveiro Institute of Materials, University of Aveiro, 3810-193 Aveiro, Portugal; jmano@ua.pt (J.F.M.); joaoborges@ua.pt (J.B.) - Correspondence: laura.cipolla@unimib.it (L.C.); joaoborges@ua.pt (J.B.); Tel.: +390264483460 (L.C.); Tel.: +351234372585 (J.B.)

-Abstract: Chitosan is a marine-origin polysaccharide obtained from the deacetylation of chitin, the main component of crustaceans' exoskeleton, and the second most abundant in nature.
+Abstract: Chitosan is a marine-origin polysaccharide obtained from the deacetylation of chitin, the main component of crustaceans' exoskeleton, and the second more abundant in nature.
 Although this biopolymer has received limited attention for several decades right after its discovery, since the new millennium chitosan has emerged owing to its physicochemical, structural and biological properties, multifunctionalities and applications in several sectors.
-This review aims at providing an overview of chitosan properties, chemical functionalization, and the innovative biomaterials obtained thereof.
-Firstly, the chemical functionalization of chitosan backbone in the amino and hydroxyl groups will be addressed.
+This review aims at giving an overview on chitosan properties, chemical functionalization, and the innovative biomaterials obtained thereof.
+Firstly, the chemical functionalization of chitosan backbone at the amino and hydroxyl groups will be addressed.
 Then, the review will focus on the bottom-up strategies to process a wide array of chitosan-based biomaterials.
-In particular, the preparation of chitosan-based hydrogels, organic-inorganic hybrids, layer-by-layer assemblies, (bio)inks and their use in the biomedical field will be covered aiming to elucidate and inspire the community to keep on exploring the unique features and properties imparted by chitosan to develop advanced biomedical devices.
-Given the wide body of literature that has appeared in past years, this review is far from being exhaustive.
-Selected works in the last 10 years will be considered.
+In particular, the preparation of chitosan-based hydrogels, organic-inorganic hybrids, Layer-by-Layer assemblies, (bio)inks and their use in the biomedical field will be covered aiming to elucidate and inspire the community to keep on exploring the unique features and properties imparted by chitosan to develop advanced biomedical devices.
+Given the wide literature that appeared in the last years, this review is far from being exhaustive.
+Selected works in the last ten years will be considered.

-Keywords: chitosan; marine-origin polysaccharides; chitosan-based materials; hydrogels; layer-by-layer devices; 3D printing; organic-inorganic hybrids; drug delivery; tissue engineering; regenerative medicine
+Keywords: chitosan; marine-origin polysaccharides; chitosan-based materials; hydrogels; Layererative medicine by-layer devices; 3D printing; organic-inorganic hybrids; drug delivery; tissue engineering; regen-

-1. Introduction
+1. Introduction 33

 Glucose and its 2-acetamido-2-deoxy derivatives are the most abundant organic compounds found on earth, in the form of their β -1,4-homopolymers cellulose and chitin, respectively (Figure 1).
-Notably, glucose and 2-acetamido-2-deoxy-glucose (namely N acetylglucosamine, GlcNAc) are biosynthetically connected [1], being glucose 6-phosphate their common precursor; similarly, the resulting homopolysaccharides share a role in supporting the integrity, protection and structure of plants (cellulose), or arthropods and fungi (chitin) [2,3].
+Interestingly, glucose and 2-acetamido-2-deoxy-glucose (namely N-acetylglucosamine, GlcNAc) are biosynthetically connected [1], being glucose 6-phosphate their common precursor; similarly, the resulting homopolysaccharides share the role in supporting integrity, protection and structure of plants (cellulose), or arthropods and fungi (chitin) [2,3].